buildcrafts/LD_Demo/README.md

 3. `Rule-based US design partner`
    - Expected result: revamped experience because `country = US`

-## 6. How to demonstrate live rollout and rollback
+## 6. Demo of live rollout and rollback

 1. Open the app in the browser.
 2. Open the `revamped-hero` flag in LaunchDarkly.